-Choose this tour if you want to discover Ancient Rome and the stunning undergrounds of St. Clemente's Church with your kids and a friendly guide.
+Choose this tour if you want to skip the line to the Colosseum and discover Ancient Rome and the stunning undergrounds of St. Clemente's Church with a child-friendly guide.

-The Colosseum is one of the symbols of Rome and it is surely on the bucket list of all the families coming to visit the Eternal city.
-Combining a tour of the Colosseum with a visit inside the nearby St. Clemente’s Basilica is an even better way to get to grips with the glorious past of Ancient Rome and it is also true if you are traveling with kids.
+The Colosseum is one of the symbols of Rome is bound to be on the bucket list of all families coming to visit the Eternal city.
+Combining a tour of the Colosseum with a visit inside the nearby St. Clemente’s Basilica is an even better way to get to grips with the glorious past of Ancient Rome and it is also true if you are travelling with kids.

 If you choose RPG you will meet with a child-friendly guide at the Colosseum, which you will enter with priority entrance tickets, in order to skip the line and maximize your time!
-Once inside the building, our guide will use all their knowledge, as well as visual aids such as I-pads and 3D books, to share with you all they know about Rome’s ancient life, Pagan gods, Roman building techniques, gladiators’ combats, Roman emperors and senators.
-Our guides are trained to keep younger tourists engaged and you will have your kids hanging at their every words!
+Once inside the building, our guide will use all their knowledge, as well as visual aids such as ipads or 3D books, to share with you all they know about Rome’s ancient life, Pagan gods, Roman building techniques, gladiators’ combats, Roman emperors and senators.
+Our guides are trained to keep younger tourists engaged and will have your kids hanging on their every word!

-Afterwards, on your way to St. Clemente you will stop at the Ludus Magnus, the arena where gladiators used to train and learn combat techniques to use during the cruel fights.
+Afterwards, on your way to St. Clemente's Basilica you will stop at the Ludus Magnus, the arena where gladiators used to train and learn combat techniques to use during the cruel fights.